csiro-auscalval/PyGamma/insar/docs/dev/LuigiWorkflowDAG.md

 ## Satellite Specific Tasks ##

-While most of the `gamma_insar` code base and workflow is satellite-agnostic, there are differences in how Sentinel-1 scenes are coregistered vs. other sensors, and inevitably each sensor has it's own satellite-specific SLC scene processing code.
+While most of the `PyGamma` code base and workflow is satellite-agnostic, there are differences in how Sentinel-1 scenes are coregistered vs. other sensors, and inevitably each sensor has it's own satellite-specific SLC scene processing code.
 This means at the workflow level there are also satellite-specific code paths and tasks.

-The key difference between Sentinel-1 and the other satellites is the fact S1 acquisitions come in smaller bursts which need to be mosaiced together and coregistered together using additional/extra processes, where as other satellites typically provide a single consistent acquisition frame that's already processed to the level we need in `gamma_insar`.
+The key difference between Sentinel-1 and the other satellites is the fact S1 acquisitions come in smaller bursts which need to be mosaiced together and coregistered together using additional/extra processes, where as other satellites typically provide a single consistent acquisition frame that's already processed to the level we need in `PyGamma`.

 Because of this, Sentinel-1 has the additional `CreateSlcMosaic` task which runs the mosaicing process, and has it's own dedicated coregistration processing modules used by the `CoregisterSecondary` task (which will dispatch to the S1-specific code when given S1 data).